-This study was supported by Wellcome Trust Grant 076499/Z/05/Z. We thank Mike Coleman, who designed the testing software used in this study; Steve Nevard for technical support; Johannes Ziegler, who kindly provided the data of Ziegler et al. (2009) for us to reanalyze; and Howard Nusbaum for enlightening comments on the role of pitch variations in speech.
-We would like to thank the participants and their families for their help, as well as the following schools and their staff: Ellesmere College, Northease Manor School, Abingdon House School, Hazlegrove Preparatory School, Hurst Lodge, Mayville High School, Prior Park College, Trinity School, Sidcot School, Appleford School, Knowl Hill School, Calder House School, Edington & Shapwick School, Thomas's, Battersea, St. Christopher's School, and Riddlesworth Hall School.
+This study was supported by the Wellcome Trust (076499/Z/05/Z).
+The authors thank Mike Coleman who designed the testing software used in this study, Steve Nevard for technical support, Johannes Ziegler who kindly provided the data of Ziegler et al (2009) for us to re-analyze and Howard Nusbaum for enlightening comments on the role of pitch variations in speech.
+The authors would like to thank the participants and their families for their help as well as the following schools and their staff: Ellesmere College, Northease Manor School, Abingdon House School, Hazlegrove Preparatory School, Hurst Lodge, Mayville High School, Prior Park College, Trinity School, Sidcot School, Appleford School, Knowl Hill School, Calder House School, Edington & Shapwick School, Thomas' Battersea, St Christopher's School, Riddlesworth Hall school.